 Parenting Tweens & Teens: Fears to Overcome

 When our children are young, danger is obvious.
 The guidance we provide is very tangible, and saying “no” is part of daily life.
-However, as our children enter the tween and teen years and begin to develop their own judgement, […]
+However, as our children enter the tween and teen years and begin to develop their own judgement, setting rules and guidelines for them gets more complicated.
+We […]

-TTD Homeschooling Convention: Dad’s View
+Attending a Homeschool Convention: Dad’s View

-Last week I drove to Washington D.C. with my family to attend the Teach Them Diligently homeschool convention, but we were also planning to spend time in our nation’s capitol.
-Our eldest daughters (13 and 11 years old) are very interested […]
+Last week, I drove to Washington, D.C. with my family to attend the Teach Them Diligently homeschool convention, but we were also planning to spend time at the United States Capitol.
+Our eldest daughters (13 and 11 years old) are very interested in learning about our nation’s history and really […]

 Teach Them Diligently: Raising Arrows